 First trimester screening is a combination of fetal ultrasound and maternal blood

-of the fetal neck for increased fluid or thickening.
+of the fetal neck for extra fluid or thickening.

-Pregnancy-associated plasma protein screening (PAPP-A)--a protein produced by the placenta in early pregnancy.
-Abnormal levels are associated
+Pregnancy-associated plasma protein screening (PAPP-A).
+This is a protein made by the placenta in early pregnancy.
+Abnormal levels are linked

-Human chorionic gonadotropin (hCG)--a hormone produced by the placenta in early pregnancy.
-Abnormal levels are associated
+Human chorionic gonadotropin (hCG).
+This is a hormone made by the placenta in early pregnancy.
+Abnormal levels are linked

-and maternal blood tests have a greater ability to determine if the fetus might have
+When used together, these tests have a greater ability to find out if the fetus might

-a birth defect, such as Down syndrome (trisomy 21) and trisomy 18.
+have a genetic birth defect, such as Down syndrome (trisomy 21) and trisomy 18.

-If the results of these first trimester screening tests are abnormal, genetic counseling
+If the results of these tests are abnormal, your healthcare provider will suggest

 Second trimester prenatal screening tests

-Second trimester prenatal screening may include several blood tests, called multiple
+Second trimester prenatal screening may include several blood tests.
+These are called

-markers.
-These markers give information about a woman's risk of having a baby with
+multiple markers.
+They give information about a woman's risk of having a baby with

 certain genetic conditions or birth defects.
-Screening is usually done by taking a
+Screening is often done by taking a sample

-sample of the mother's blood between the 15th and 20th weeks of pregnancy (16th to
+of your blood between the 15th and 20th weeks of pregnancy.
+The 16th to 18th is ideal.

-Alpha-fetoprotein screening (AFP).
-This blood test measures the level of alpha-fetoprotein in the mothers' blood during
+This blood test measures the level of alpha-fetoprotein in your blood during pregnancy.

-pregnancy.
-AFP is a protein normally produced by the fetal liver and is present in
+AFP is a protein normally made by the fetal liver.
+It is in the fluid around the fetus

 Open neural tube defects (ONTD), such as spina bifida

 hCG.
-This is human chorionic gonadotropin hormone (a hormone produced by the placenta).
+This is human chorionic gonadotropin hormone.
+It's made by the placenta.

 Estriol.
-This is a hormone produced by the placenta.
+This is a hormone made by the placenta.

 Inhibin.
-This is a hormone produced by the placenta.
+This is a hormone made by the placenta.

-Abnormal test results of AFP and other markers may mean more testing is needed.
-Usually
+Abnormal results of AFP and other markers may mean you need more testing.
+An ultrasound

-an ultrasound is done to confirm the dates of the pregnancy and to look at the fetal
+is often done to confirm the dates of the pregnancy.
+It also looks at the fetal spine

-spine and other body parts for defects.
-An amniocentesis may be needed for accurate
+and other body parts for problems.
+You may need an amniocentesis for accurate diagnosis.

 Multiple marker screening is not diagnostic.
-This means it is not 100% accurate, and
+This means it is not 100% accurate.
+It's

-When a woman has both first and second trimester screening tests done, the ability
+Having both first and second trimester screening tests done makes it more likely to

-Nearly all cases of Down Syndrome can be detected when both first and second trimester
+out of 20 cases of Down syndrome can be found when both first and second trimester

 screening are used.